-The ability of the population to freely circulate information is seen as an existential threat by the ruling class, which is increasingly resorting to censorship against the decimation of any ideas it does not deem acceptable.
-If privatization is accomplished whatever democratic content is left in the postal service would be eliminated and rights would become privileges, subordinated to the need to accumulate profits by corporate executives and financial investors.
-Delivery prices would sharply increase, cost-cutting measures would be expanded, and many rural areas of the country would be cut off from accessible mail delivery since low-volume stores would not generate adequate profit margins.
+The ability of the population to freely circulate information is seen as an existential threat by the ruling class, which is increasingly resorting to censorship against the dissemination of any ideas it does not deem acceptable.
+If privatization is accomplished, whatever democratic content is left in the postal service would be eliminated and rights would become privileges, subordinated to the need to accumulate profits by corporate executives and financial investors.
+Delivery prices would sharply increase, cost-cutting measures would be expanded, and many rural areas of the country would be cut off from accessible mail delivery since low-volume services would not generate adequate profit margins.
 Mail communications and package delivery would mirror the unequal distribution of universal high-speed internet access and quality infrastructure, starving the poor and working class of information and essential goods.

 Perhaps one of the sharpest expressions of this undermining of democratic principles is Trump’s efforts to sabotage mail ballots for the presidential election.
 With the help of DeJoy’s wrecking ball operations, Trump has denounced mail-in balloting as “fraudulent” and completely unreliable, even going so far as accusing mail carriers of “selling the ballots.”
 Trump repeatedly states that he will not accept the results of a “rigged election,” effectively establishing himself as dictator of America.